umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 - supply/relief chain controller and hospital logistics manager and data pipeline controller 1. modify the relative flows between different pipeline stages

 The _centralised exchange archetype_ refers to simulation environments with a very specific bidirectional state partition graph topology.
 The graph connection structure is a star configuration where every state partition is connected to the same, centralised state partition which itself has a unique function in the model.
-In case this description isn't that clear, we've added an illustration of the graph for this archetype in Fig.~\ref{fig:state-partition-graph-centralised-exchanges}.
+In case this description isn't that clear, we've added an illustration of the graph for this archetype in the rough schematic below.

 ![](../assets/dexetera/dexetera-star-state-partition-graph.drawio.png)

 Before moving on to discuss how data is typically collected for centralised exchanges, it will be informative to list the examples of phenomena where this archetype can be found in the real-world.
 These problem domains are:

+- Simulations of sports matches, e.g., football [@pulis2022reinforcement], rugby [@sawczuk2022markov], tennis [@ding2022deep], etc., and other forms of game --- all of which typically define a relatively simple global match/gameplay context as their 'centralised state' and players as their 'entity states'.
 - Financial (see [@fischer2018reinforcement] and [@meng2019reinforcement]) and sports betting [@cliff2021bbe] market simulations for developing algo-trading strategies and portfolio optimisation [@dangi2013financial], as well as housing market simulations (see [@yilmaz2018stochastic] and [@carro2023heterogeneous]) to evaluate government policies.
 - Simulations of other forms of resource exchange through centralised mediation, such as in prosumer energy markets [@may2023multi].

+In the case of team sports matches, a team manager could have access to a large body of data which assesses the capabilities of their players before a game, but they must rely on more subjective or limited data to assess the performance of their team (and the opposition) in the middle of a match.
+The 'state' of the whole system in this case can be not only the state of play, but also information about, e.g., fatigue or on-the-day performance of each player for both teams and sets of substitutes.

+In a general offline learning setting, realistic historical data collected about the state values for this archetype will typically provide an important mechanism for model determination.
+Users of this archetype in the real world also typically have access to independent datasets that can be used offline to better determine some parameters of the simulation environment which are not observed directly.
+In the online learning setting, one typically directly observes some portion of the state values, and may only indirectly observe the other state values, if at all.

 Within this topological archetype there will also be other categories to think are applicable: